MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-phone-system.md

 ## Networking considerations

-Contoso was in a situation where a number of users needed to work remote for an extended period of time after they were enabled for Phone System.
+Contoso was in a situation where a number of users needed to work remotely for an extended period of time after they were enabled for Phone System.
 The users leveraged VPN to access certain Line of Business applications.
-While on VPN the Phone System users experienced a degredation of call quality.
-To resolve, it was necessary to implement VPN split tunneling, which allowed their Office 365 traffic to traverse the Internet while the connection to the internal apps remained on the VPN.
+While on VPN, the Phone System users experienced a degradation of call quality.
+To resolve the quality issue, it was necessary to implement VPN split tunneling, which allowed their Office 365 traffic to traverse the Internet while the connection to the internal apps remained on the VPN.
 To implement VPN split tunneling, Contoso followed the guidance in [Implementing VPN split tunneling for Office 365](https://docs.microsoft.com/office365/enterprise/office-365-vpn-implement-split-tunnel).